mycrl/hylarana/README.md

 ## Project structure

+-   [android](./android) - The SDK provided for Android use is a Native Module implemented using Kotlin.
 -   [app](./app) - Applications implemented using Electron and React.
 -   [capture](./capture) - Cross-platform screen/audio capture implementation, but no Linux support.
 -   [codec](./codec) - Codec implementation that handles H264 and Opus.